Biings/biings-ds/docs/layout.md

 <h2 class="title is-5">Basic</h2>

-A **Basic** layout has no margin or padding and allows the content to stretch and fill the entire screen.
+A **Basic** layout has no margin or padding and allows the content to stretch and fill the entire stage.

 <hr class="is-small">